bryansum/urMus/Docs/urAPI/Texture.md

 -----------------
 ### Synopsis
     brushSizePx = texture:BrushSize()
+### Description
+Returns the current width of the brush used to draw with drawing functions such as Point, Line, Ellipse, Quad and Rect.
 ### Returns
 - `brushSizePx` (Number)
     Size of the brush in pixels.
 Defaults to 1